The Masquerader (1914 film)

 The Masquerader is a 1914 film written and directed by Charlie Chaplin during his time at Keystone Studios.
 This film stars Chaplin and Roscoe Arbuckle and has a running time of 13 minutes.
 It is the tenth film directed by Chaplin.

 Plot

 The film revolves around making films at Keystone Studios.
 Charlie plays an actor who bungles several scenes and is kicked off the studio.
 The next day a strange, beautiful woman appears to audition for the film - it's Charlie in disguise.
 After doing a perfect impersonation of a female, Charlie has drawn the attention of the director who hires the new "actress" for his films.
 The director gives the beautiful woman the men's dressing room to change in.
 While there, Charlie returns to his tramp costume.
 When the director returns looking for the woman, he finds Charlie and realizes he has been tricked.
 Angry, the director chases Charlie through the studio until Charlie decides to jump into what he thinks is a prop well.
 The film ends with the director and other actors laughing at Charlie as he is trapped in the bottom of a real well.
-The plot involving a man dressing up as a woman was quite popular in silent movies.